Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "No shit, Hernandez.
 Anything else?
 Thompson, you want anything?"

 The big kid seemed a bit lost.
-"Uh...maybe some Gatorade?
-I, uh...can’t really do junk food."
+"Uh... maybe some Gatorade?
+I, uh... can’t really do junk food."

 "What, nothing?
 Jerky?
 Slim Jim?"